zhehaowang/zhehao.me/book-notes/vocabulary/readme.md

 Spelling - meaning connection. (silent letters)

-Chomsky - English spelling system is optimal.
+Chomsky claims English spelling system is optimal.
 Spelling is not just pronunciation based, but also meaning based.